 - Drawing in more women: accelerating the recruitment of women by paying particular attention to job descriptions (gender-neutral and attractive writing, feminisation of technical jobs), and increasing the number of women among finalist candidates (at least one female finalist for each position)

-- Creating a woman-friendly work environment with more flexibility for women’s well-being in the workplace, and SUEZ women’s networks (in 2020, nearly 5,000 women were part of a SUEZ women’s network worldwide).
+- Creating a woman-friendly work environment with more flexibility for women’s well-being in the workplace, and SUEZ women’s networks.

 - Reducing pay gaps: the Group is especially attentive to analysing pay gaps between women and men.
 Each year, SUEZ makes progress in reducing those gaps.
 Furthermore, in France, following the introduction of the obligation for companies to publish a gender equality index, SUEZ publishes the indices of its French entities with 50 or more employees every year on 1 March.
-For 2020, SUEZ’s average index in France rose slightly to 87.6.
+For 2021, SUEZ’s average index in France is 88.9.